“Spiritual Lessons on Fire and Wood Burning”

 Lev 6:12 And the fire upon the altar shall be burning in it; it shall not be put out: and the priest shall burn wood on it every morning, and lay the burnt offering in order upon it; and he shall burn thereon the fat of the peace offerings.

 Lev 6:13 The fire shall ever be burning upon the altar; it shall never go out.

-The residue of a wood fire is ash: Ash is very fine dust particles that have many good uses.
-Physical ash is the unburnable minerals that are very useful in fertilizing gardens, trees and promoting new life.
-Interesting that ash is also used in making soaps that clean and purify us, controlling foul odors (landfills) and even deter and kill insects.
+The residue of a wood fire is ash: Ash is a very fine dust particle that has many good uses.
+Physical ash is an unburnable mineral that is very useful in fertilizing gardens, trees and promoting new life.
+Interesting that ash is also used in making soaps that clean and purify us, controlling foul odors (landfills), and even deter and kill insects.
 All of this has great spiritual significance when we apply Romans 1:20 to what the Lord is doing with us in this age where judgment is now fallen (1Pe 4:17).

 Rom 12:1 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice (losing your life), holy, acceptable unto God, which is your reasonable service.

 Mat 21:44 And whosoever shall fall on this stone shall be broken: but on whomsoever it shall fall, it will grind him to powder.